johnjones4/Dickinson-Talks-2019/marps/math-cs-chat.md

 # What I Did (More Practically)

-* Worked with clients to plan, design, and build technology for their communications challenges
+* Worked with clients to plan, design, and build technology solutions to meet their goals
 * Was both a hands-on programmer and a team leader, overseeing developers, project managers, and QA engineers
 * Most of what we built was on top of open source platforms like Drupal, and we dabbled in contributing our own open source projects

 ---

-# On the Side
+# And ...

 * Got involved in the DC tech community by networking, speaking at conferences, etc
 * Worked on my own side projects and open source work